 Curtiss C-46D Commando 44-77890 clearly shows the "oh or zero" prefix on the tail as "0-477890".
 The big question: is that prefix letter a zero or an "oh"?
 Photo taken at San Francisco, CA on 13 August 1955 by William T. Larkins.
 Click on the photo for a larger image.

 At first glance, the serial system used by the United States Air Force and the United States Army to uniquely identify their aircraft seems pretty straightforward.
-But not all is as simple as it looks.
+But not all is as simple as it seems.

 One aspect in particular continues to cause quite a bit of confusion, and sometimes even heated debates.
 This aspect is the "O-" or "0-" prefix which, as of 1954, was added to the tail number of aircraft older than 10 years.